Dance of Death: Du Lac & Fey: Development and release

-Guildford-based English game developer Salix Games announced Du Lac & Fey: Dance of Death as their debut title on 7 October 2017, accompanied by a free comic distributed at MCM London Comic Con 2017 (written by Phiip Huxley and Rebecca Haigh, and illustrated by Michael Brennan).
+Guildford-based English game developer Salix Games announced Du Lac & Fey: Dance of Death as their debut title on 7 October 2017, accompanied by a free comic distributed at MCM London Comic Con 2017 (written by Philip Huxley and Rebecca Haigh, and illustrated by Michael Brennan).
 The game was publicly revealed at AdventureX 2017 and its demo set in Norway was shown at EGX Rezzed 2018.
 At this time only a PC version had been in the works, but with a possibility of console ports to arrive later.
 A 2018 Kickstarter crowdfunding campaign for the PlayStation 4 and Xbox One versions was launched on 25 October but was cancelled early on 8 December without any effect on the PC development.
 However, Salix Games CEO Jessica Saunders later admitted they have run out of both money and time during the development before the "rough" launch.

 The original idea for the game was a simpler story of a man and his dog, but this changed due to the creative director Jessica Saunders' fascination with Arthurian mythology and its evolution over the time, including during the Victorian era.
 The fantasy premise and elements aside, the game is to be as historically accurate as possible.
 In that task the team was aided by historian Judith Flanders, who had previously worked on Assassin's Creed Syndicate; Rhianna Pratchett is also credited as story consultant.
 The game's art style was inspired by the works of 19th-century painters John Atkinson Grimshaw and James Abbot McNeill Whistler.

-The game in its original state as released on April 5, 2019, had a major save game issue that was resolved by April 9.
-Free bonus DLC packs with a digital artbook and a soundtrack were released on Steam on May 1.
+The game in its original state as released on 5 April 2019, had a major save game issue that was resolved by 9 April.
+Free bonus DLC packs with a digital artbook and a soundtrack were released on Steam on 1 May.